rdcsq/website/README.md

-this is my personal website. it's built with Astro and uses the Catppuccin color schema and Satoshi font (from Fontsource)
+this is my personal website. it's built with Astro and uses the Catppuccin color scheme and Satoshi font (from Fontshare)